EvertonZanotelli/EvertonZanotelli/README.md

 Hi there,

 I'm Everton Zanotelli, a brazilian :brazil: developer.
-I've been passionate about technology since I was a kid, my personal fields on interest are Cyber Security, Computer Networks, IT Infrastructure.
+I've been passionate about technology since I was a kid, my personal fields of interest are Cyber Security, Computer Networks and IT Infrastructure.
 I'm currently pursuing my Master's degree in Computer Science at UFBA.